Oregon Trail II

 Oregon Trail II is an educational video game released by MECC in 1995.
 It was published by SoftKey Multimedia.
 It is a revised version of the original The Oregon Trail video game.
 It was redesigned with the help of American Studies PhD Wayne Studer.
-In contrast to the original version of the game, Oregon Trail II made an effort to include greater roles for women and racial minorities.
+In contrast to the original version, Oregon Trail II made an effort to include greater roles for women and racial minorities.

 In addition to the regular edition, MECC released a 25th Anniversary Limited Edition Oregon Trail II Computer Game.
 The CD-ROM came with an official strategy guide and certificate of authenticity, all packaged in a commemorative wooden storage box.

+Another release of the game on CD-ROM featured both Oregon Trail II, version 1.2 and Logic Quest 3D, version 1.0.